Astro vs Next.js (2026): Content-First vs Full-Stack Framework

 → Consider neither if:

-You want simpler static sites — try Eleventy.
-For non-devs, WordPress or Webflow.
+You want simpler static sites without a framework — try Eleventy.
+For non-developers, WordPress or Webflow are more accessible options.

 Frequently Asked Questions